Why you’ll never succeed at being a plug (unless you do these things)

 5. Memorability and Relevancy is MAJOR key!!:

 Think of the industry as a big playground filled with children (competitors).
-Staying relevant and memorable is substantial because there are a great deal of people who wants the same thing as you do.
+Staying relevant and memorable is substantial because there is a lot of people who want the same thing as you do.
 And to stay relevant, you have to stay on top of all of the current trends and ascertain a way to integrate it into your work.
 But like all things eventually, trends change and dies away.
 It is your job to stay on top of that.
 Being memorable is all about your mindset, knowing that you are unique and one of a kind.
 This is something you have complete control over and It takes being real and authentic with yourself and others.
-People remember three things; people who listens, who compliments and encourages others and who genuinely cares.
+People remember three things; people who listen, who compliments and encourages others and who genuinely cares.
 People remember how they are treated and respect is on top of that list.
 Have people remember you for your good work ethic and character.
 You would want people praising you rather than condemning you.